wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 If you do not want to run the PowerShell script to configure the report server, follow the steps in this section to use the Reporting Services native mode configuration manager to configure the report server.

-1. From the Azure Management Portal, select the VM and click connect.
+1. From the Azure classic portal, select the VM and click connect.
 Use the user name and password you configured when you created the VM.

 	![connect to azure virtual machine](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC650112.gif)

 1. Run Windows update and install updates to the VM.
-If a restart of the VM is required, restart the VM and reconnect to the VM from the Azure Management Portal.
+If a restart of the VM is required, restart the VM and reconnect to the VM from the Azure classic portal.

 1. From the Start menu on the VM, type **Reporting Services** and open **Reporting Services Configuration Manager**.